Welcome to the 2nd edition of Travel Chats!

 – Definitely use Hopper to find flights!
 Even if you don’t book through Hopper, they are the best at predicting flight prices.

 – Invest in travel insurance.
-My altitude sickness wasn’t bad enough that it had to be treated, but I definitely suffered, especially in the first couple days.
+My altitude sickness wasn’t bad enough that it had to be treated, but I definitely suffered, especially in the first couple of days.
 If I were any higher up in the mountains or if my altitude sickness got any worse I would have needed to be seen by a doctor.

 What’s your next destination?